 You can learn a lot by sticking your arm up an animal’s butt.

 They care a lot about animals.
-All animals.

 Whenever one of my animals is sick and we are at an Urgent Care or ER situation I usually follow up with a thank you tray of goodies.